cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - Extract all IP addresses listed in netstat as destination addresses (outgoing traffic).

 - Run the OpenCTI script to search for those IP addresses in the TIP;
-  - if detection, mark the corresponding IP address as an IOC, and consider to block it at firewall level ASAP.
+  - If detection, mark the corresponding IP address as an IOC, and consider to block it at firewall level ASAP.
 - Manually check all the destination IP addresses, against online tools like cybergordon.com;
-  - if detection, mark the corresponding IP address as an IOC, and consider to block it at firewall level ASAP.
+  - If detection, mark the corresponding IP address as an IOC, and consider to block it at firewall level ASAP.

 ## Local users check
 - Check who is connected right now on the server with the "w" command;
-  - if a suspicious account is found, mark it as an IOC.
+  - If a suspicious account is found, mark it as an IOC.
 - Check that all the users that are Sudoers members are legit;
-  - if a suspicious account is found, mark it as an IOC.
+  - If a suspicious account is found, mark it as an IOC.
 - Check that all the users that are root group members are legit;
-  - if a suspicious account is found, mark it as an IOC.
+  - If a suspicious account is found, mark it as an IOC.

 - Remove the non-legit/suspicious users that could be found, and kill their potential local session processes.